matt-halas/matt-halas.github.io/_posts/2022-05-07-bike-trip-week-2.md

 layout: post
 author: Matthew Halas
 ---
+# Biking from Calgary to Vancouver - Week 2

 ## Day 8 - Kikomun Creek Prov.
 Park to Cranbrook (75 km)
 At this point in the trip, I was still considering quitting due to the smoke.
 It wasn't too bad where I was but it was only going to get worse as I got further into BC.
 I wasn't sure where I was going to draw the line so I just packed up and got going in the morning.
 The first 15 kilometers of the day went super quick since it was on the road.
 I was really craving coffee this morning and luckily, there was a campsite with a general store along the road where I could pick some up.
 I was really hoping that there would be a store at Wardner, halfway between my start and end point of the day, but unfortunately there wasn't.
 I have never craved sweet drinks more than I have during this trip.